-Have you heard of the Firewall or in Greek the Protection Wall?
-What is it really for?
+Have you heard of Firewall or Greek for Firewall?
+What is it really used for?
 Does it stop viruses?
-Do you need to have it?
-Check out five key reasons to install and use a firewall on you.
+Do you need to have?
+Here are five key reasons to install and use a firewall on your computer.

 There is a good chance you are using a firewall right now.
 If your computer uses a modern operating system, it usually has a built-in firewall.
 Or your router has a built-in firewall.